django-cms/django-cms/docs/advanced/cli.rst

 .. warning::

-    The uninstall command **permanently deletes** data from your database.
+    The uninstall commands **permanently delete** data from your database.
     You should make a backup of your database before using them!